documark/documark/README.md

 };
 ```

-Don't forget to load the plugin in your `document.jade` file!
+Don't forget to load the plugin!

 ### WkHTMLToPDF